Double Header: Plot

 Ren and Stimpy are at a bus station late at night.
 Ren demands to be taken farther than humanly possible until the employee points out that the last station is the Ursa Minor.
 It is revealed that Ren bought a one-way ticket to the constellation for Stimpy to make him leave forever; Stimpy refuses to let go of Ren's leg after hearing his reasoning, not knowing what he did wrong.
 Ren remembers incidents where Stimpy produces a living fart, shaves his fur and places a mind-controlling helmet on him, grows an extra buttock, wharfs hairballs on him and gets brain damage from being kicked by Mr. Horse.
-Ren abusively yells at Stimpy his opinions when the bus to Ursa Minor runs them over, despite trying to brake.
+Ren abusively yells at Stimpy when the bus to Ursa Minor runs them over, despite trying to brake.

 Ren wakes up to see a doctor resembling Dr. Scratchansniff from Animaniacs sawing on his body while a nurse hammers him into unconsciousness.
 When they wake up, it is revealed that they are at a shady "discount hospital" where they were successfully revived... by being fused together.
 Ren realizes this when he realizes his right hand is Stimpy's The taxi driver who drives them home is shocked at the sight of the fused being.

 At night, Ren struggles to sleep due to Stimpy's loud snoring.
 At 4 a.m., Stimpy wakes up to watch his favorite television series Stomper Room.
 When Stimpy reveals it is Sunday, Ren immediately goes to work at this time; he is late and is berated by his boss, with Stimpy's foolishness further angering him.
 Ren starts his assignment, manufacturing nuclear bombs at a secret factory, whom he had spent thirteen years in night school to qualify and pays well enough to feed them both.
 During a 10-second break, Stimpy foolishly pulls the lever at a red light signal, dropping radioactive material and blowing up the factory.
 The duo are unharmed, but Ren's boss fires them and recommends them to go to a freak show while slowly dying of radioactive poisoning.